Authing/guard-ios/README.md

 [Click me for English documentation](https://docs.authing.cn/v2/en/reference/sdk-for-ios/)

+## Compatibility Notes
+Minimum supported versions have updated for the Guard-iOS : iOS 11.0, Xcode 13.4.1

 ## Questions

 For questions and support please use the [official forum](https://forum.authing.cn/).
 The issue list of this repo is exclusively for bug reports and feature requests.